Pediatric Neurosurgery

 The classic treatment for hydrocephalus is the installation of a ventriculo-peritoneal shunt (VP shunt).
 This means the establishment of a connection between cerebral ventricle and the abdominal cavity via a thin, subcutaneous (= lying under the skin) tube in conjunction with a valve to shunt (= drain) the CSF.

 Although technology has evolved in recent decades, these shunt systems are still prone to blockages and infections.
-For this reason, such “foreign body implantation” always remains the last choice.
+For this reason, in pediatric neurosurgery, such ‘foreign body implantation’ always remains the last choice.

 In cases of an occlusive hydrocephalus (congenital or acquired aqueductal stenoses, in this case: narrowing in the connecting passages of the cavities), the implantation of the tube can be avoided.
 Instead, a short-circuit connection of the liquorflow can be established endoscopically without the need to implant a foreign body.